alorher/alorher/README.md

 I trained as an aerospace engineer, but my passion is data.
 For this reason, I dedicate myself to it and I want to continue taking on new professional challenges in which to demonstrate that I am a great data analyst.

-Here is some information about me:
+You can see my CV above, but here is some information about me:

 - 🔭 I’m currently working as senior data analyst
 - 🌱 I’m currently learning a MSc in data sciencie